At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 Not an emergency.

-Not a sudden detour for a sick child.
+Not a quick detour to a sick relative.

 I closed my eyes.